scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

    Adapted from :cite:`cohenAutomatedAnnotationBirdsong2022`
    under `CC BY 4.0 license <https://creativecommons.org/licenses/by/4.0/>`_. :label:`fig:annotation`

-Several models have been developed to detect and classify a large dataset of vocalizations from an individual animals.
+Several models have been developed to detect and classify a large dataset of vocalizations from an individual animal.
 These are all essentially supervised machine learning tasks.
 Some of these models seek to align a neural network task with the common workflow just described :cite:`kershenbaumAcousticSequencesNonhuman2016`, where audio is segmented into a sequence of units